nguyenntdev/steinedu-block_openai_chat/README.md

 ## Individual block settings

 There are a few settings that can be changed on a per-block basis.
-You can access these settings by entering editing mode on your site and clicking the gear on the block, and then going to "Configure OpenAI Chat Block"
+You can access these settings by entering editing mode on your site and clicking the gear on the block, and then going to "Configure SteinEDU Chat Block"

 - **Block title:** The title for this block
 - **Show labels:** Whether or not the names chosen for "Assistant name" and "User name" should appear in the chat UI